 Protests that turn violent are called "riots."
 First Amendment rights aside, there are laws against rioting and inciting others to riot.
-The following article looks at federal (and state) prohibitions against rioting and inciting to riot.
+The following article looks at federal and state prohibitions against rioting and inciting to riot.

 Rioting, Inciting to Riot, and Related Offenses

 Federal law defines a riot as a public disturbance involving three or more persons engaging in acts of violence with a clear and present danger of damage to property or injury to people.
-The law includes threats of violence if those involved have the ability to immediately act on the threat.
+The law includes threats of violence if those involved could immediately act on the threat.

 Protected Speech Versus Incitement

 Cities can also regulate the right of peaceable assembly by requiring permits or limiting demonstrations to a designated area.
 Cities may have practical concerns regarding crowd size and protestor safety.
 Cities also must safely maintain or divert road traffic.
 During a demonstration, law enforcement must watch for groups that may engage in vandalism or other crimes.
 If a group of people gathers with the intent to disturb the public peace, they could be charged with unlawful assembly or a similar offense.

 State and Federal Jurisdiction

 State laws apply to anyone present in the state for the commission of the criminal act.
 So, when would a person be charged under federal law?

 - If rioting occurs on federal lands, federal government buildings, VA hospitals, military bases, etc.

-- If the person traveled between states or countries to participate in a riot.
-(Though the law specifically states it is not intended to prevent travel for legitimate purposes.)
+- If the person traveled between states or countries to participate in a riot (though the law specifically states it is not intended to prevent travel for legitimate purposes)